alienzhou/web-highlighter/README.md

 ## Usage

-Only two lines, highlight the selection.
+Only two lines, highlighted when texts are selected.

 ```JavaScript
 import Highlighter from 'highlighter';